mahsamehrfar/Mhj-Math-engine-Algorithm-unreal-engine-/README.md

 https://github.com/user-attachments/assets/edd0b0a0-db7c-4fc1-88b7-0d43bd7817c5

 ---

+# how to install
+1. download the file
+2. put the file in your project content folder

+---
 # my algoritm my way:
 - you need to keep this in mine
 1. if you use brakects --->() put you math expersion withou space between brackets like this --> (x + x)-(x ^ 2)